 The Dr. Brian and Charlotte Kirkwood Scholarship was established because of their commitment to helping the youth of the county.
 They believe education is truly a pathway to a successful future.
 It is the Kirkwood’s hope that the scholarship recipients would eventually use their education to be a part of the community through their service to others.

-The Dr. Brian and Charlotte Kirkwood Scholarship provides educational support to residents of Hancock County seeking a four year degree at an accredited public college or university.
-Applicants must be a graduating senior attending a Hancock County High School and must be a resident of Hancock County.
-See guidebook for a complete list of requirements.
+The Dr. Brian and Charlotte Kirkwood Scholarship provides educational support to residents of Hancock County seeking a four-year degree at an accredited public college or university.
+Applicants must be a graduating senior attending a Hancock County high school and must be a resident of Hancock County.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Nolan “Skip” Kuker Award for Community Enrichment Scholarship

-This fund was established by the Justus Companies to honor the Heart, Passion and Dedication of Nolan “Skip” Kuker to the community of Hancock County.
-Skip’s forward thinking, community involvement and the ability to fight through adversity is creating a legacy.
+This fund was established by the Justus Companies to honor the heart, passion, and dedication of Nolan “Skip” Kuker to the community of Hancock County.
+Skip’s forward-thinking, community involvement, and ability to fight through adversity created a legacy.
 In Skip’s own words, he would “eat glass” for his peers and community.
 This scholarship will provide educational support for individuals that have shown to be stand-out community leaders.